 NB “The study also found out that fewer women are in a position to pay off their total credit card debt whenever they needed to.”

-Credit Card Debt by Region: Midwesterners portrayed a bit of inability to Pay Off Their Debt
+Credit Card Debt by Region: Midwesterner Portrayed a Bit of Inability to Pay Off Their Debt

-Region wise, there was a little variance on the percentage of people with credit card debt.
-In all the five areas of the U.S., close to 70% or more of the interviewed individuals admitted to having one credit card debt on the least.
+Region-wise, there was a little variance in the percentage of people with credit card debt.
+In all the five areas of the U.S., close to 70% or more of the interviewed individuals admitted to having one credit card debt at the least.

 The Southeast region has the least percentage of residents having account balances over $2,000.
-The average incomes in this region are also lower, and this attributes to the outstanding card balances and lower purchasing power.
-In contrary, there is a well over $2000 outstanding balances reported by the residents of the Midwesterners.
+The average incomes in this region are also lower, attributed to the outstanding card balances and lower purchasing power.
+On the contrary, there are over $2,000 outstanding balances reported by the Midwesterner residents.

 Tips on: ‘How to Responsibly Use Credit Cards and Avoid Overspending”

-There are a few obvious but often neglected tips that when put to practice can help you curb the overspending and card debt issues, these can help put yourself on a pathway to financial freedom and success.
+There are a few obvious but often neglected tips that, when put to practice, can help you curb overspending and card debt issues.
+These can help put you on a pathway to financial freedom and success.

 Overspending might not be so vivid; however, in the end, you might find yourself a victim.
-To avoid this, it will be indispensable that you prepare a monthly budget.
+To avoid this, it will be indispensable to prepare a monthly budget.

-In doing so, you need to first look at your monthly income and expenses and decide on where to cut back.
-As soon as you take note of areas you overspend on, formulate a spending plan that ensures you have more money coming in than the one you spend.
-This way, you will be on the right financial track
+In doing so, you need to first look at your monthly income and expenses and decide where to cut back.
+As soon as you note areas you overspend on, formulate a spending plan that ensures you have more money coming in than the one you spend.
+This way, you will be on the right financial track.

-Every month, you must have a full picture of your financial health, this is done by checking your credit score at least once each month.
-If you want to raise your credit score, see to it that your utilization is below 10% and ensuring timely payments of all your bills.
-In so doing, you will reduce the cost of borrowing money, since you’ll qualify for lower interest rates.
+Every month, you must have a full picture of your financial health.
+This is done by checking your credit score at least once each month.
+If you want to raise your credit score, see that your utilization is below 10% and ensuring your bills’ timely payments.
+In so doing, you will reduce the cost of borrowing money since you’ll qualify for lower interest rates.